What’s in this article

 Is it difficult for a foreigner who owns a Company in Malaysia to open a corporate bank account?

-• Personal ID / NRIC
+- Personal ID / NRIC

-• Company profile
+- Company profile

-• Resolutions to open corporate bank account
+- Resolutions to open a corporate bank account

 Know-Your-Customer (KYC) practice for bank account opening in Malaysia for foreign business owners

-• Passport/NRIC
+- Passport/NRIC

-• Company profile
+- Company profile

 The bankers will then do a background check on the stakeholders within the Company.
 Once it is clear, the banker will personally approach the clients to advance the process further.

-Local owner VS Foreign owner for KYC checks before corporate bank account opening in Malaysia
+Local owner vs. foreign owner for KYC checks before corporate bank account opening in Malaysia

-Local Malaysians have an identity card or known as “MyKad“.
+Local Malaysians have an identity card known as “MyKad“.
 This “MyKad” is an identity card with a unique 12-digit number issued to Malaysian citizens and Permanent Resident (PR).
-A “MyKad” is normally used for any official business made by the citizen and opening a bank account is one of it.
+A “MyKad” is normally used for any official business made by the citizen and opening a bank account is one of them.

-If a Malaysian wishes to open any bank account, the banker will normally request for some documentations which includes a copy of their “MyKad“.
+If a Malaysian wishes to open any bank account, the banker will normally request some documentation which includes a copy of their “MyKad“.
 This is because the banker will need to run a background check to ensure the individual is not an exposed person as well as their credit score.

 A credit score of a Malaysian citizen can be checked in two systems which are:

-• Central Credit Reporting System (CCRIS) by the Credit Bureau of Central Bank Malaysia
+- Central Credit Reporting System (CCRIS) by the Credit Bureau of Central Bank Malaysia

-• Credit Tip-Off Services (CTOS) by CTOS Data Systems Sdn.
+- Credit Tip-Off Services (CTOS) by CTOS Data Systems Sdn.
 Bhd.

 Foreigner KYF Checks for Bank Account Opening in Malaysia

-• Iran
+- Iran

-• Israel
+- Israel

-• Iraq
+- Iraq

-• Serbia
+- Serbia

-The central bank of Malaysia (BNM) has issued a direction stating that “no person in Malaysia shall undertake or engage in any dealing or transaction with or involving a Specified Person.”
+The Central Bank of Malaysia (BNM) has issued a direction stating that “no person in Malaysia shall undertake or engage in any dealing or transaction with or involving a Specified Person.”
 The direction also stated that “no person in Malaysia shall undertake or engage with any person in any dealing or transaction using or involving Restricted Currency.”

 The term “Specified Person” and “Restricted Currency” refers to the countries sanctioned as involved with political unrest or civil war or high-risk countries.